Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 The largest transaction was funded by consideration shares (offer for Randgold Resources Limited by Barrick Gold Corporation).
 The second largest transaction was funded by

-combination of debt finance and indirect capital contributions (offer for Jardine Lloyd Thompson Group plc by Marsh & McLennan Companies, Inc.).
+of debt finance and indirect capital contributions (offer for Jardine Lloyd Thompson Group plc by Marsh & McLennan Companies, Inc.).
 The third largest deal was funded by debt finance alone (offer for John Laing Infrastructure Fund Limited by Dalmore Capital Limited and Equitix Investment Management Limited.

 The fourth largest transaction was funded by equity subscription to